proycon/piereling/README.md

     * Information loss: Unknown
 * from **TEI P5 XML** (Text Encoding Initiative); uses ``tei2folia`` from [FoLiA-Tools](https://github.com/proycon/folia-tools).
     * TEI is a very extensive and flexible format with many different forms
-    * Information loss: Our converter will only work for a certain subset of TEI and may fail on others.
+    * Information loss: Our converter will only work for a certain subset of TEI, mostly equivalent to TEI Lite, and may fail on others.
 Though we support a lot of TEI elements, there is also still a lot that is not covered by the converter.
 There will be comments in the output for anything that could not be converted properly.
 * from **PDF**; uses ``pdftotext`` from [Poppler](https://poppler.freedesktop.org) and then ``txt2folia`` from FoLiA-tools.
     * Only works for PDFs with embedded text, not for imagery which would require OCR!